awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### Exchanging the Code for a Token

-After receiving the authorization code via the `handleCallback()` function, the `exchangeCodeForToken()` function is called to obtain the access token:
+Receive the authorization code via the `handleCallback()` function, then the `exchangeCodeForToken()` function obtains the access token.

 {% highlight swift %}